 Florida was one of the first states to offer public employees a choice in retirement benefits, and in the years since a dozen states have followed the Sunshine State’s lead.
 FRS has serious problems, but benefit choices are not one of them.

 State leaders should, instead, focus on paying down the state’s pension debt and improving the existing retirement benefit options.
 There has been some action, such as decreasing the assumed rate of return to 7.2% and then again to 7% starting this year.
-Florida is now using an investment assumption below the national average, but even that rate has at best a 50/50 chance of working out.
+Florida pension system is now using an investment assumption below the national average, but even that rate has at best a 50/50 chance of working out.
 The only way to fix this for the state to use a realistic set of assumptions for its pension fund, increase contributions into FRS, and ensure it is responsibly funded.

 The other problem with FRS is the nature of the choices that public employees have.
 The traditional defined benefit plan fails to provide adequate retirement benefits to public workers because the benefit formula is well below the national average.
 The average annual pension for FRS members is $23,060, according to a report from Florida’s Department of Management Services.